yixuan-feng/Insurance-Claim-Prediction/README.md

 # Insurance-Claim-Prediction
-Classification models to predict insurance claim for loss reserve
+Classification models to predict insurance claims for loss reserve